zonemaster/zonemaster/README.md

 ## Documentation

-Public documentation for the latest release can be found on the [document site].
+The public documentation for latest and past releases can be found on the [document site].
-There you can find:
+There you can find, e.g:
+* User guides
 * Installation instructions
-* User guides
 * Configuration instructions
 * Upgrading instructions
 * Test case specifications